Ultimate XL Nappy Disposal Bundle with 18 Refills

 If you have underlying eczema, you might be more prone to breastfeeding discomfort and nipple pain.
 Dry skin conditions like eczema can develop around the nipple and cause discomfort that might affect breastfeeding.

-Breast engorgement happens when your breasts become sore because they're overly full of breast milk.
+Breast engorgement happens when your breasts become sore because they're too full of breast milk.
 This can happen when your breast milk first comes in, or at any point in your feeding journey.
 If you experience breast engorgement, you should continue to breastfeed your baby if you can.
 Use warm heat packs or have warm showers before feeding to provide some relief.

 A milk blister or bleb develops when a small piece of skin grows over a milk duct and causes it to become blocked.
 This can be painful and appears as a white, yellow, or clear 'dot' on the areola or nipple.
 These can last for several days to weeks but should clear when the skin breaks in the affected area.

-When the ducts in the breast aren't drained properly, this can lead to the development of a blocked milk duct.
+When the ducts in the breast aren't drained properly, it can lead to the development of a blocked milk duct.
 This can present as a hard lump in the breast that feels sore or tender.
 To help, you can continue to feed regularly, use a warm compress, and gently massage the lump to help unblock it so that your breast milk can flow comfortably again.

 Mastitis is inflammation of the breast that's caused by blocked milk ducts or an infection.
 It causes the breast to become inflamed, appear darker in colour, and can be painful.
 It can also lead to a breast abscess that may require treatment from your doctor.

 Nipple pain can sometimes be caused by a thrush infection.
-Thrush occurs when nipples become damaged and can be painful, often feeling like a burning sensation or shooting pain in the nipple after breastfeeding.
+Thrush occurs when nipples become damaged and it can be painful, often feeling like a burning sensation or shooting pain in the nipple after breastfeeding.
 It can sometimes also develop in the mouth of the baby and needs to be treated with a prescription medication from a GP.

 Explore the Range